 Data Analysis:

-The results will be analyzed using analysis of variance (ANOVA) and linear models.
+The outcomes will be analyzed using analysis of variance (ANOVA) and linear models.
 Two-way ANOVAs for randomized blocks with forty treatment groups will be applied for each of the three dependent variables.
 A level of significance α = 0.05 will be used.

 Evaluate Assumptions of Linear Models:

 The linear model used to describe this experiment will use binary indicator variables to represent the treatment group, resulting in a model with forty variables.
 All treatment groups will be represented as independent additive effects.
-Using a linear model to analyze the results will allow for easy comparison between subsets of multiple treatment groups (e.g., comparing sporocarp production between two substrate treatments across all species).
+Using a linear model to analyze the results will allow for comparison between subsets of multiple treatment groups (e.g., comparing sporocarp production between two substrate treatments across all species).

 Linear models are based on the assumptions that the predictor and dependent variables have a linear relationship and that the residuals are independent, normally distributed, and have equal variance.
 If the model does not meet these assumptions, it could indicate that of factors not accounted for in the experiment are having and effect on the dependent variables.
-Evaluation of the assumptions is achieved by creating additional plots of the residuals and identifying any deviation from expected distributions.
+Evaluation of the assumptions for a two-way ANOVA will be achieved by creating additional plots of the residuals and identifying any deviation from expected distributions.
 A plot of the residuals fitted on the predictor variable in sequential order helps reveal independence and a plot of residuals fitted on the predictor variable(s) helps reveal equal variance.
 A linear model that satisfies our assumptions will result in plots that show no relationship or trend in the residuals.
 Likewise, histogram of the residuals should have a normal distribution centered on zero.

 Linearity: